unixorn/aws-lambda-list/Readme.md

 * [honeyλ](https://github.com/0x4D31/honeyLambda) - A simple, serverless application designed to create and monitor fake HTTP endpoints (i.e. URL honeytokens) automatically, on top of AWS Lambda and Amazon API Gateway.
 * [hugo-lambda](https://github.com/ryansb/hugo-lambda) - Use AWS Lambda to run the Hugo static site generator.
 * [lambda-comments](https://github.com/jimpick/lambda-comments) - Blog commenting system built with AWS Lambda, API Gateway, S3, DynamoDB streams, IAM and CloudWatch Logs.
+* [lambda-packs](https://github.com/ryfeus/lambda-packs) - Precompiled packages for Lambda.
 * [lambdaproxy](https://github.com/dan-v/awslambdaproxy) - Lambda powered HTTP/SOCKS web proxy.
-* [lambda-packs](https://github.com/ryfeus/lambda-packs) - Precompiled packages for Lambda.
+* [LambdAuth](https://github.com/danilop/LambdAuth) - Sample authentication service implemented with a server-less architecture, using AWS Lambda to host and execute the code and Amazon DynamoDB as persistent storage.
+This provides a cost-efficient solution that is scalable and highly available and can be used with Amazon Cognito for Developer Authenticated Identities.
 * [pricing-tools](https://github.com/concurrencylabs/aws-pricing-tools) - A Lambda function that calculates near real-time price of an account's infrastructure including EC2, ELB, EBS, RDS, Lambda, Dynamo DB and Kinesis resources.
 * [reaper-lambda](https://github.com/gabinante/reaper-lambda) - Reaps any and all instances which are not tagged with an expiration date.
 * [SES Email Forwarder](https://github.com/arithmetric/aws-lambda-ses-forwarder) - Node.js script for AWS Lambda that uses the inbound/outbound capabilities of AWS Simple Email Service (SES) to run a "serverless" email forwarding service.
 Instead of setting up an email server on an EC2 instance to handle email redirects, use SES to receive email, and the included Lambda script to process it and send it on to the chosen destination.